kanjieater/SubPlz/readme.md

   --data '{ "action": "guiBrowse", "version": 6, "params": { "query": "flag:3 is:new -is:suspended -tag:重複 tag:重複3" } }' \
   http://172.18.224.1:8765
 ```
+# Troubleshooting
+You might see various issues while trying this out in the early state.
+Here are some of the pieces at work in sequence:
+## Stages
+1. (not pushed yet) Filter down audio to improve future results - slow & probably not heavy cpu or gpu usage.
+Heavier on cpu
+2. split_run & stable-ts: Starts off heavy on CPU & RAM to identify the audio spectrum
+3. stable-ts: GPU heavy & requires lots of vRAM depending on the model.
+This is the part with the long taskbar, where it tries to transcribe a text from the audio.
+Currently the default is [large-v2](https://github.com/openai/whisper#available-models-and-languages)
+4. Merge vtt's for split subs
+5. Split the script
+6. match the script to the generated transcription to get good timestamps

 # Thanks